 “… And I can’t stand to see her cry,” Ethan says, “much less to feel like she was crying because of me.
 I had planned to ask her at dessert and coffee when everyone was around, but my Kitten was in pain.”
 He squeezes her hand and she smiles at him.
 He looks over at Christian.
 “Sorry, Chris, but tears trump brothers,” he says with a shrug and the whole room laughs.

 “Forgiven,” Christian says, without missing a beat.
-I know he will turn the city upside-down to stop me from crying so he couldn’t argue with Ethan’s logic.
+I know he would turn the city upside-down to stop me from crying, so he couldn’t argue with Ethan’s logic.

 “I’m so sorry that I ruined your surprise, Ethan,” Mia apologizes.

 “Oh, Mia, it was lovely!”
 Grace says, “I think we need to open some champagne.
 This is a reason to celebrate!”

 “It’s only 3:00 in the afternoon, Mom!”
 Christian says with a smile.

 “Yes!
 Three in the afternoon on Thanksgiving and my baby girl just got engaged.
 Oh, and don’t think for a moment that I don’t know that you boys have been drinking beer in the entertainment room.
 Who do you think put the ice bucket in there?”
 Grace says.
 I smile at Grace and turn to Mia.